mflorence99/el-file/README.md

 # Elf

-I've been building a small suite (see [_El terminador_](https://github.com/mflorence99/el-term) for instance) of Electron-based apps for Linux.
+I've been building a small suite (see [_El terminador_](https://github.com/mflorence99/el-term) for instance) of Electron-based apps.
 The _Elf_ file manager is the latest.
 My motivation throughout has partly been that few Linux tools have the kind of rich UI you can build today with tools like Angular and Material Design.
 But they have also been adventures in immutable state management made joyous by the incredible [ngxs](https://ngxs.io) state management tooling.
 More on that later.

 Secondarily, I tried about a dozen Ubuntu file managers and all left me frustrated.
 Even the simple capability of starting exactly where you left off last time was difficult to find.
 I sorely missed Cocoatech's excellent [Path Finder](https://cocoatech.com/#/) on my Mac.